 A little about me

-My first book, Women and the War on Boko Haram was published in 2017.
-My second book, In Love and at War: Marriage in Non-state Armed Groups, was published by Cambridge Elements in 2024.
-My third book, Putting Women in their Place: Gender, Power, and World Politics will be published by DeGruyter in Fall 2025.
-My fourth book, After Liberation: Women and the Politics of Expectations in Rebel-to-Party Transitions will be published by Stanford University Press in Spring 2026.
+I am the author of four books.
+Women and the War on Boko Haram (Zed Books, 2017), In Love and at War: Marriage in Non-state Armed Groups (Cambridge University Press Elements Series, 2024), Putting Women in their Place: Gender, Power, and World Politics (DeGruyter, 2025), and After Liberation: Women and the Politics of Expectations in Rebel-to-Party Transitions (Stanford University Press, 2026).

 In my spare time, I love to run, hike, bike, and soak up all that Colorado has to offer.